 Example test data

 The descriptions of the tests below are accompanied by a small number of example test data items with brief descriptions, largely drawn from UASG0004.
-These are for illustrative purposes only (no more than 10 items are given per test) and cover a small subset of the test cases in the full technical description.
+These are for illustrative purposes only and cover a small subset of the test cases in the full technical description.

-SCORING: For a given library, it may or may not be possible to implement a particular function.
-If the library does not support the function, the test score is 0.
-Otherwise an overall score S is generated by multiplying the % pass rate by 0.05.
-This produces a relative score out of 5 for each test case.

 4.1.1 Low-level functions